 We’re on a journey to reduce our greenhouse gas emissions in support of the UN target of net zero carbon emissions by 2050.
 Our strategy is to breakdown our extensive supply chain in order to identify the areas we can make the biggest impact.

-With 1,500 stores in 18 countries, we pride ourselves on creating engaging, dynamic and cohesive retail spaces for our customers all over the world.
+With more than 1,400 stores in 17 countries, we pride ourselves on creating engaging, dynamic and cohesive retail spaces for our customers all over the world.
 Our laid-back, Australian aesthetic is enjoyed by customers globally and our portfolio of stores is reflective of this, ranging from popular high streets and world-class malls to

 suburban centres and regional towns.